isomerpages/moe-yuminpri/_our-experience/Curriculum/Learning for Life Programme (LLP).md

 ![](/images/LLP2020.jpg)

 Napoleon is one of the superheroes from 15 different countries that make up Design for Change Global's Student Council.
-The Student Council acts as a platform for children to voice their thoughts and opinions, and allows these viewpoints to be incorporated into the international I CAN movement. [https://dfcworld.com/site/council](https://dfcworld.com/site/council) In 2020, Napoleon continues his  “I CAN” journey to the extended community by hosting live sessions to teach others various cubing techniques.
+The Student Council acts as a platform for children to voice their thoughts and opinions, and allows these viewpoints to be incorporated into the international I CAN movement.
+In 2020, Napoleon continues his &nbsp;“I CAN” journey to the extended community by hosting live sessions to teach others various cubing techniques.